 2. National Parks

->Before leaving the lobby in order to begin your tour through Cabañeros National Park, don’t miss the information that can be found on one side of this room.
+Before leaving the lobby in order to begin your tour through Cabañeros National Park, don’t miss the information that can be found with the audioguide on one side of this room.
 You will be able to know in detail the Spanish National Parks Network, made up of 15 natural areas protected by the figure of National Park, after the latest incorporation of Sierra of Guadarrama National Park.
 This Network brings together the most representative and best preserved Spanish natural heritage.
 The purpose sought with the declaration of National Park is: To ensure the conservation of their natural values.
 Make these conservation measures compatible with the use and enjoyment by the people in each park.
 Promote the research and knowledge that we have about each of these areas.

 In addition, National Parks have become in recent years, an important engine for the economic development of each region where they are located.
 In collaboration with town councils and companies, we try to promote a type of alternative offer for sustainable use, consistent on a quality of life’s model which is everyday more interested in the conservation of nature.
 More and more people come to visit us!
 Did you know that each year more than 10 million visitors enjoy National Parks?
-Get closer to the panels and read the information of each of the 15 National Parks that exist so far.
+Get closer to the panels with the audioguide and read the information of each of the 15 National Parks that exist so far.
 You can also enjoy an interactive that will provide you more information and details about each one of these areas.

 Look at the Cabañeros National Park’s panel.
 I recommend you to visit all visitors’ centers that we have here, so don’t miss it!
 In addition to the interesting content that show each one of them, my colleagues will give you more information to organize your visit the best way possible.
 And that’s because there are many ways to visit the Park: We have fifteen signposted routes, two of them in 4x4 vehicles.
 An storks observatory.
 A viewpoint to watch La Raña’s wildlife.
 Two recreational areas where you can rest during the visit.
 And don’t forget the wide range of activities that offer the tourist companies located in the region.